mergesort/Public-Extension/README.md

 ## Structure

-Each extension will be added to the Playground files in this repository (Public-Extension-[iOS|OSX].playground).
+Each extension will be added to the Playground file in this repository.
 Types that are being extended will have their own page!

 To view the playground with rendered documentation, make sure to check 'Render Documentation' in the Utilities pane of Xcode!